joshlong-attic/bootiful-azure-article/bootiful-azure/README.md

 ## Microsoft Active Directory

 In my 20+ years of helping organizations build software I've seen nary a handful that _weren't_ using Microsoft Active Directory_ even if only from the LDAP interface.
 I hope Google gains more traction but let's be very clear: Active Directory is _the_ prevailing standard in enterprise IT.
 It is a way of life, even if you and I probably don't have to worry about it all that often in our idealized world of application development.
 And for good reason!
 It integrates the entire Windows desktop experience for the business professional.
 It's the beating heart of the Office365 story and it's the way organization organizes and self structures itself.
 Want to know if you got that promotion?
 Check Active Directory!
 Want to know where someone is seated?
 Check Active Directory!
 Want to force password resets?
-Maintain enterprise-wide audit logs?
-Fire someone?
+Maintain enterprise-wide audit logs? _Fire someone_?
 Check Active Directory!
 You may think your organizations runs Active Directory but lets be clear: it runs your organization.

 Active Directory is a directoy server.
 It provides a tree of users, organizations and more.
 It acts as  identity manager for technologies like Microsoft CRM, Microsoft SQL Server, Microsoft Office and even Microsoft Windows itself.
 You can describe users, their rights and roles, and so much more in Active Directory.
 Which brings us back around.
 Microsoft Azure runs Active Directory for you!
 You can import and configure all the relevant information for your Microsoft Active Directory install right from the platform.
 [There's even a Spring Boot starter to connect Microsoft Azure to your OAuth-delegating Spring Boot- and Spring Security-powered applications](https://azure.microsoft.com/en-us/blog/spring-security-azure-ad/).
 Could you deploy and manage something like Microsoft SQL Server or Microsoft Active Directory yourself?
 Sure.
 But, _should you_?